titon/framework/docs/en/packages/controller/controllers.md

 ## Creating Actions ##

-An action handles the processing of a request is represented by a method in the controller.
+An action handles the processing of a request and is represented by a method in a controller.
-The action can do anything it needs to -- query the database, load configuration, process forms, call APIs, render templates -- but it always return a response.
+The action can do anything it needs to -- query the database, load configuration, process forms, call APIs, render templates -- but it should always return a response.

 ```hack
 class ExampleController extends Titon\Controller\AbstractController {